-- In their 1924 model Sedan, Cadillac introduced their V-8 engine.
-The balanced two-plane crankshaft design used for the engine proved so efficient it is still used today.
+- Cadillac introduced their V-8 engine in the 1924 year Sedan model.
+The balanced two-plane crankshaft design used for the engine proved so efficient it is still in use today.

 - Cadillac was the first car company to gear their advertisements towards female drivers, showing them driving cars rather than traveling as passengers.
 This proved extremely successful marketing, with Cadillac becoming a favorite for women.

 - Henry Leland, the founder of Cadillac, had a friend named Byron Carter.
-Carter had established the Detroit-based CarterCar company and was driving on Belle Island near Detroit in December of 1908 when he spotted a woman whose car had stalled.
-She was stranded on the side of the road.
-He offered assistance in starting the car for her.
-At the time, the only way to start a car was to turn a crank connected to the engine.
-When Carter began turning the crank, he did not realize that the car's driver had neglected to retard the spark, which was a necessary step prior to cranking.
-The crank kicked back and connected with Carter's jaw and broke it.
+Carter had established the Detroit-based CarterCar company and was driving on Belle Island near Detroit in December of 1908 when he spotted a woman in distress whose car had stalled.
+She was stranded on the side of the road when he pulled over and offered her assistance.
+At the time, the only way to start a car was to manually retard the spark, then turn a crank connected to the engine.
+When Carter began turning the crank, he did not realize that the car's driver had neglected to retard the spark.
+The crank kicked back, connected with Carter's jaw and broke it.
 The injury became infected and Carter died a few weeks later.
-Leland was devastated and committed himself - and Cadillac - to preventing a similar accident from ever happening again.
+Leland was devastated and committed himself - and Cadillac - to prevent similar accidents from ever happening again.
 He hired a young automotive engineer named Charles Kettering to develop an automatic ignition system that would make hand cranks obsolete.
 Kettering (1876 to 1958) managed to develop a self-starter for Cadillac within a few years, and they incorporated it in their vehicles starting in the early 1910's.
-Other automotive companies were slower to embrace the technology, though, and cranks would continue to appear on some model vehicles well into the Twenties.
-Kettering, meanwhile, would find employment with General Motors and continue to innovate for the company for decades.
-One of his less praiseworthy inventions (in hindsight, anyway) was leaded gasoline.
-It helped reduce knocking in engines, which was a nuisance for many, many years, but emitted an exhaust that proved harmful not only to the environment but to humans as well.
+Other automotive companies were slower to embrace the technology, though, and cranks would continue to appear on some model vehicles well into the 1920's.
+Kettering, meanwhile, found long-term employment with General Motors and continued to innovate for the company for decades.
+One of his less praiseworthy inventions (in hindsight, anyway) was the development of leaded gasoline.
+True, it helped reduce knocking in engines, which was a nuisance for many, many years, but it emitted an exhaust into the air that proved harmful not only to the environment but to humans as well.

 1927 Willys-Overland Whippet: